 Pay or Play Affordability Percentage Decreased for 2023

 On Aug.
-1, 2022, the IRS issued Revenue Procedure (Rev. Proc.)
-2022-34 to index the contribution percentages in 2023 for determining the affordability of an employer’s plan under the Affordable Care Act (ACA).
+23, 2023, the IRS issued Revenue Procedure 2023-29 to index the contribution percentages in 2024 for determining the affordability of an employer’s plan under the Affordable Care Act (ACA).

-- 9.12 percent of the employee’s household income for the year for purposes of both the pay or play rules and premium tax credit eligibility.
-This is the most substantial decrease in this percentage since these rules were implemented (down from 9.61 percent in 2022).
-It is the lowest that this percentage has ever been set, at 0.38 percent below the statutory affordability percentage of 9.5 percent.
+- 8.39 percent of the employee’s household income for the year for purposes of both the pay or play rules and premium tax credit eligibility.
+This is the most substantial decrease in this percentage since these rules were implemented (down from 9.12 percent in 2023).
+It is the lowest that this percentage has ever been set, more than 1.00 percent below the statutory affordability percentage of 9.5 percent.

 As a reminder, employers may use an affordability safe harbor to measure the affordability of their coverage.
-The three safe harbors that measure affordability are based on Form W-2 wages from that employer, the employee’s rate of pay or the federal poverty line (FPL) for a single individual.
-Please see this brief for more information on using these three safe harbors.
+The three safe harbors that measure affordability are based on Form W-2 wages from that employer, the employee’s rate of pay, or the Federal Poverty Level.
+Please see our ACA Toolkit on using these three safe harbors.